QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 Configuring system's default disposable template setting is very useful when you use this disposable template a lot.
 The system setting applies to whichever disposable template currently is the system's one, so if you change it, the preloaded disposables will be updated accordingly.

-Preloading from the system's default disposable is possible with the |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> Settings (icon) --> Qubes Tools --> Qubes Global Config --> General --> Preload disposable qubes` and choose a small number such as ``2`` for testing, end with :guilabel:`Apply Changes and Close`.
+Preloading from the system's default disposable is possible with the :appmenuselection:`Settings (icon) --> Qubes Tools --> Qubes Global Config --> General --> Preload disposable qubes` and choose a small number such as ``2`` for testing, end with :guilabel:`Apply Changes and Close`.

 .. image:: /attachment/doc/r4.3-disp-preload-global.png
    :alt: Global config window with preloaded disposables items emphasized and preload disposable setting configured to ``2``.